 Cut the potatoes into cubes roughly of 2-cm side.

 Heat the mustard oil in a pan to smoking point.
 Splutter panch phoron, wait for a few seconds (till the methi seeds turn brown) and then add the poppy seed-green chili paste.
 Cook for 4 minutes, stirring to make sure that the paste does not stick to the pan.

 Mix turmeric powder, cook for another minute, then add half a cup of water and salt.
 Now tip in the potato cubes – mix gently to coat the potatoes with the masala taking care not to mash the potatoes.

-Stirring occasionally, cook covered for ten minutes till the dish is dry and the potatoes are nicely coated with the poppy seed masala and.
+Stirring occasionally, cook covered for ten minutes till the dish is dry and the potatoes are nicely coated with the poppy seed masala.

-Serve aloo posto hot with pooris or steamed rice and dal.
+Serve aloo posto hot with pooris or boiled rice and dal.